 Cordelia’s Farm is a working family farm located in Berlin, Massachusetts.
 The Farm has been home to our family for 7 generations, and we have been farming here since the 1830s.
 We specialize in the production of small fruit and vegetables, including blueberries, strawberries and raspberries, as well as corn, tomatoes and a large assortment of other vegetables.

-Visit our pick your own blueberries page for more information.
+Stop by our pick your own strawberries page for more season details.

 Pick Your Own Crops